Online MACM Curriculum

 Structure of Courses

-The structure of the online MAR degree program courses is designed to benefit those who have significant responsibilities outside of seminary, whether family, ministry or work obligations.
+The structure of the online MACM degree program courses is designed to benefit those who have significant responsibilities outside of seminary, whether family, ministry or work obligations.
 The structure contains the following features:

 - Online courses are 14 weeks long; students normally take up to two courses per semester.

-- Students may start in any semester (fall, spring, and summer) and can complete the 60-credit hour online theology degree program in a little over three years.
+- Students may start in any semester (fall, spring, and summer) and can complete the 61-credit hour degree program in a little over three years.

-- In addition to Online Orientation, all students must pass a Theological Research and Writing course in their first term
+- In addition to Online New Student Orientation, all students must pass a Theological Research and Writing Seminar (1 Credit Hour) in their first term.

 During the residency experiences students are responsible for: